mietek/halcyon-website/pages/reference/index.md

 Additional files to include in the install directory, as run-time dependencies.

-The files must be separated by whitespace, and may be specified as file or directory globs, relative to the build directory.
+The files must be separated by whitespace, and can be specified as file or directory globs, relative to the build directory.
 GNU _bash_ [filename expansion](http://www.gnu.org/software/bash/manual/html_node/Filename-Expansion.html) is performed on each glob.

 ```
 app.cfg